A Theory of Conversion Relations for Prefixed Units of Measure: Introduction

 \subsubsection{Problem Case: Prefix Families}

 The SI prefix families are geometric sequences, but cannot be written as powers of a generator.
-For example, the General Conference on Weights and Measures (CGPM) has recently adopted the metric prefixes \emph{ronna-} and \emph{quetta} with the values $10^{27}$ and $10^{30}$, respectively, as well as their inverses \emph{ronto-} and \emph{quecto} \cite{CGPM2022R3}.
-These are clearly intended to represent the ninth and tenth powers, respectively, of the generating prefix \emph{kilo-}, but cannot be written as such.
+For example, the General Conference on Weights and Measures (CGPM) has recently adopted the metric prefixes \emph{ronna-} and \emph{quetta-} with the values $10^{27}$ and $10^{30}$, respectively, as well as their inverses \emph{ronto-} and \emph{quecto-} \cite{CGPM2022R3}.
+These are clearly intended to represent the ninth and tenth powers, respectively, of the generating prefix \emph{kilo-}, but cannot be written as such: \begin{ENEW} Defining equations of the form